‘Days Of Our Lives’ Spoilers: Chloe Returns To Salem, Blows Up Thrady Reunion

 — Days of our Lives (@nbcdays) May 25, 2018

-Days of Our Lives spoilers suggest that, due to the fact that they have a child together, Brady will initially choose to reconnect with Theresa.
+Days of our Lives spoilers suggest that, due to the fact that they have a child together, Brady will initially choose to reconnect with Theresa.
 That is until another character drops an information bomb that threatens to “blow Theresa out of the water.”
-SheKnows Days of Our Lives spoilers suggest that before Brady can give his official answer, “he’s thrown a curveball.”
+SheKnows Days of our Lives spoilers suggest that before Brady can give his official answer, “he’s thrown a curveball.”

 There is a great likelihood that Chloe will be able to get free from Mateo’s grasps.
-It has been rumored that Chloe uses the knife she obtained from Miguel to actually kill Mateo, however, that remains to be seen.
+It has been rumored that Chloe uses the knife she obtained from Miguel to actually kill Mateo; however, that remains to be seen.
 Chloe returns to Salem and sees Theresa alive.
 She will immediately know that she was abandoned and she will not be happy with Theresa.

 New post (Days of Our Lives Spoilers: Shocking Secrets Derail 'Thrady' Reunion – Brady Washes His Hands of Crushed Theresa) has been published on FlawlessDaBarber – https://t.co/AeFO0UZaOq pic.twitter.com/Y61CqMRYIe